adrian-pan/Magentic/README.md

 ## Current Limitations

-1. **Reasoning model** — The Qwen 2.5 reasoning model (served via Modal) does not yet produce reliable enough plans for complex multi-step production tasks.
-For now, the system defaults to OpenAI (`gpt-4o`) for both direct execution and planning.
+1. **Reasoning model** — The Qwen 2.5 reasoning model (originally served via Modal) does not yet produce reliable enough plans for complex multi-step production tasks.
+In most cases, the system defaults to gpt-4o for both direct execution and planning.

 2. **Modal GPU endpoints disabled** — As of February 16, 2026, the Modal GPU endpoints for Demucs (stem separation), Basic Pitch (audio-to-MIDI), and QWEN (planning) have been disabled.
 Users will **not** be able to run stem separation or audio-to-MIDI conversion until the endpoints are re-deployed.
 To re-enable, deploy the Modal functions: